nuzelac/Bioinformatika-4Russians/README.md

 ### Installation ###

-* Summary of set up
+* Download repository to your local machine
-* Configuration
+* Position yourself in bioinformatika4Russians folder (use: cd with terminal)
-* Dependencies
+* Position yourself in source folder (use: cd source)
-* Database configuration
+* Run make in your terminal
-* How to run tests
+* To execute program run ./p1 inoutFIle outputFIle format tValue
-* Deployment instructions
+* For details about passed arguments reun ./p1 -help or ./p1 --help

 ### Contribution guidelines ###